zorael/kameloso/README.md

 A new `kameloso.conf` will be created in a directory dependent on your platform.

 * **Linux** and other Posix: `~/.config/kameloso` (alternatively where `$XDG_CONFIG_HOME` points)
+* **Windows**: `%APPDATA%\kameloso`
 * **macOS**: `$HOME/Library/Application Support/kameloso`
-* **Windows**: `%APPDATA%\kameloso`

 Open the file in a normal text editor.
 If you have your system file associations set up to open `*.conf` files in such, you can do so by passing `--edit`.

 ### Command-line arguments

 You can override some configured settings with arguments on the command line, listed by calling the program with `--help`.
-If you specify some and also add `--save`, it will apply these changes to the configuration file without having to manually edit it.
+If you specify some and also add `--save`, it will apply these changes to your configuration file in-place.

 ```sh
 $ ./kameloso \